Corsican Republic: Foundation

-After a series of successful actions, Paoli drove the Genoese from the whole island except for a few coastal towns.
+After a series of successful actions, Pasquale Paoli drove the Genoese from the whole island except for a few coastal towns.
 He then set to work re-organizing the government, introducing many reforms.
 He founded a university at Corte and created a short-lived "Order of Saint-Devote" in 1757 in honour of the patron saint of the island, Saint Devota.

-The Corsican Diet was composed of delegates elected from each district for three-year terms.
-Suffrage was extended to all men over the age of 25.
-Traditionally, women had always voted in village elections for podestà i.e. village elders, and other local officials, and it has been claimed that they also voted in national elections under the Republic.

 The Republic minted its own coins at Murato in 1761, imprinted with the Moor's Head, the traditional symbol of Corsica.

 Paoli's ideas of independence, democracy and liberty gained support from such philosophers as Jean-Jacques Rousseau, Voltaire, Raynal, and Mably.
 The publication in 1768 of An Account of Corsica by James Boswell made Paoli famous throughout Europe.
 Diplomatic recognition was extended to Corsica by the Bey of Tunis.

+Pasquale Paoli and Italian irredentism

+The Corsican revolutionary Pasquale Paoli was called "the precursor of Italian irredentism" by Niccolò Tommaseo because he was the first to promote the Italian language and socio-culture (the main characteristics of Italian irredentism) in his island; Paoli wanted the Italian language to be the official language of the newly founded Corsican Republic.

+Pasquale Paoli's appeal in 1768 against the French invader said:

+Paoli was sympathetic to Italian culture and regarded his own native language as an Italian dialect (Corsican is an Italo-Dalmatian tongue closely related to Tuscan).
+Paoli's Corsican Constitution of 1755 was written in Italian and the short-lived university he founded in the city of Corte in 1765 used Italian as the official language.